 Hal, though, meets her glance with something unexpected; serious calm.

-“I’m Grace.
-That is, to everybody except my mother.”
-Grace takes his hand and shakes, firmly and a bit formally.
+“I’m Claudia.”
+She takes his hand and shakes, firmly and a bit formally.

 He blinks at her, letting his hand get shaken, and not letting go.
 When she begins to pull back, he looks at her hand, and pets it sadly, saying, “But I was just getting to know you!”